mbollmann/webgen-bibtex/README.md

     {bib_item: {key: 'Smith2005', style: 'chicago-author-date'}}

-URLs contained in the rendered output will be hyperlinked automatically.
+URLs and DOIs contained verbatim in the rendered output will be hyperlinked automatically.

 ### Adding links to bibliography entries

-Bibliographies on websites often contain hyperlinks, but the nature of these links varies, and it is not uncommon for an entry to have more than one link: for example, a download link for the cited work itself (possibly in various formats), slides of a presentation of the cited work, a poster presenting the cited work, an associated website, etc.

-For this reason, we use a new BibTeX field `Webgenlink` to store information about the desired links, with the following format:
+The first of the following fields which is present in a BibTeX entry will be used to generate hyperlinks:

++ `Webgenlink` (see below)
++ `Url`
++ `Doi`

+The following is an example of a `Webgenlink` field:

     Webgenlink = {PDF|http://example.com/work.pdf||Slides|/pub/my-slides.pdf}